 Charan Singh's ancestors were the kinsmen of prominent freedomfighter of the Revolt of 1857, Raja Nahar Singh of Ballabhgarh in district Faridabad of Haryana who was sent to the gallows in Chandni Chowk of Delhi.
 In order to escape the oppression which the British Government let loose on the Raja's followers, Charan Singh's grandfather Chaudhry Badam Singh moved eastward along with his family to a village called Bhatona far beyond the Yamuna, now in district Bulandshahar of Uttar Pradesh.
-A man's ways, views and attitudes owe their origin, to a large extent, to his social backround.
+A man's ways, views and attitudes owe their origin, to a large extent, to his social background.
 So do those of Charan Singh.

-Clastran Singh was born on 23 December 1902 in village Noorpur district Meetut of Ultar Pradesh in a peasant's home under a thatched roof supported by kachcha mud walls, with a kachcha well in front of residential compound of the family, used for drinking water as well as for irrigation.
+Charan Singh was born on 23 December 1902 in village Noorpur district Meerut of Uttar Pradesh in a peasant's home under a thatched roof supported by kachcha mud walls, with a kachcha well in front of residential compound of the family, used for drinking water as well as for irrigation.
 His father was the youngest of the five brothers who held the land under their plough as tenants of a big zamindar or landlord of a nearby village Kuchesar.
-Within is months of its birth, however, his parents moved to a village lani Khurd, situated approximately twenty-five miles away, in the same district where the family had purchased some ten acres of land.
-The youngest the of this uncles had served as soldiers in the British Indian Army and participated in the Boer War fought by the Enslish against the Dutch in South Africa in 1899-1902.
+Within six months of his birth, however, his parents moved to a village Jani Khurd, situated approximately twentyfive miles away, in the same district where the family had purchased some ten acres of land.
+The youngest two of his uncles had served as soldiers in the British Indian Army and participated in the Boer War fought by the English against the Dutch in South Africa in 1899-1902.

 Charan Singh took his degree of Bachelor of Science in 1923, the degree of Master of Arts (History) in 1925 and the degree of Law in 1926.
-He started independent legal practice in Ghariabad town in 1928.
-In 1930, he was sent to jail for six months for contravention of Sail Laws.
-In August 1940, he was prosecuted on a false charge, but was acquirited by the magistrate.
-Three months later in November 1940, he was sentenced to one year's imprisonment in the individual Satyagrah Movement.
+He started independent legal practice in Ghaziabad town in 1928.
+In 1930, he was sent to jail for six months for contravention of Salt Laws.
+In August 1940, he was prosecuted on a false charge, but was acquitted by the magistrate.
+Three months later in November 1940, he was sentenced to one year's imprisonment in the individual Satyagrah

+Movement.
 Again, in August 1942 he was arrested under the DIR and released in November 1943.

-Along with a friend, Shri Gopi Nath 'Aman', who later on shiftelt on Delhi as a member of the editorial staff of the famous Urdu daily Tej, he established the Town Congress Committee of Ghaziabad in 1929 in which he held various positions till 1939 in which he he held various positions till 1939 in which year he shifted to Merrut, he served either as President or General Secretary of the District Congress Committee continuously from 1939 to 1946.
+Along with a friend, Shri Gopi Nath 'Aman', who later on shifted to Delhi as a member of the editorial staff of the famous Urdu daily Tej, he established the Town Congress Committee of Ghaziabad in 1929 in which he held various positions till 1939 in which year he shifted to Meerut.
+In Meerut, he served either as President or General Secretary of the District Congress Committee continuously from 1939 to 1946.